inquisitblog/inquisit/blogposts/four.md

 ---
 title: "A Broken Backpack"
-description: "This is the description of post FOUR."
+description: "This is a lot more characters being added to demonstrate that excess gets cut and replaced with an ellipsis to preserve the layout.
+Lorem Ipsum is simply dummy text of the printing and typesetting industry.
+It has survived not only five centuries."
 tags: "one, two, three"
 imgUrl: "https://cdn.tuk.dev/assets/components/111220/blg-17/blog2.png"
 imgAlt: "Beard placeholder"